Clay Gangwisch, DMD

 As I look back on my years in practice, I realize that if I were given the opportunity to pick a career all over again, would I pick dentistry, without a doubt.
 I love what I do!

 To provide the best possible treatment requires awareness of the latest and most proven techniques that become the new standard of care.
 To that end, I advance my education continually through my professional affiliations and continuing education publications.

 - Florida Dental Association

 Outside the Office

 I’ve spent the majority of my life participating in athletics.
-If there is an outside activity that requires some form of exercise, you can probably find me there: running, biking, swimming, Ironman, Half Ironman, sprint triathlons, beach volleyball, weightlifting, marathons, and adventure races.
-For relaxation, I enjoy an easy round of golf and boating to the local Island.
+If there is an outside activity that requires some form of exercise, you can probably find me doing it: running, biking, swimming, Ironman, Half Ironman, sprint triathlons, beach volleyball, weightlifting, marathons, and adventure races.
+For relaxation, I enjoy an easy round of golf and boating to the local island.